jappeace/jappeaceApplication/content/pragmatic-haskell-database.md

                 }
                   deriving Generic
 ```
-We start with defining the structure of our user table.
-This is somewhat different as how we defined it in the previous post
-as we now have these `C` and `f`'s popping up.
+What are these `C` and `f`'s doing here?
 The `C` is an abbreviation for
 [Columnar](http://hackage.haskell.org/package/beam-core-0.7.2.2/docs/Database-Beam-Schema.html#t:Columnar),
-which is a type that accepts two
+which is a type that requires two other types to complete.
+This is called a higher kinded type.
+In this case `C` is given an `f`,
-arguments.
-The first one being this `f`, the second is the actual type of the
+and a second argument with the actual type of the column.

-column.
+`f` is not defined, instead it's also an argument of `UserT`, therefore `UserT`
+is of kind `* -> *`.

 Now this `f` can be thought of as a 'gap' that can be filled up with anything.
 This gap allows the beam library to inspect the structure we have defined,